Asynchronous Piano Lessons

-For some students, it’s just not possible to commit to a regular lesson time each week; that’s why I created asynchronous piano lessons via video exchange.
+For some students, it’s just not possible to commit to a regular lesson time each week; that’s why I offer asynchronous piano lessons (also known as piano lessons via video exchange).

-As students often play best when they are relaxed, I find that this format helps to provide an accurate representation of the student’s current level, plus it couldn’t be more convenient!
+As students often play best when relaxed, I find that asynchronous piano lessons help accurately represent the student’s current level.
+Plus, it couldn’t be more convenient!

-Students send me a video of them completing the weekly assignment, and I provide personalised, tailored-made feedback in a video.
+Through asynchronous piano lessons students send me a video of themselves completing the weekly assignments, and I provide personalised feedback.
 I can edit a copy of your sheet music and include any demonstrations, tips, further tasks etc.

-As with online piano lessons, the lesson length can range between 30 minutes and 60 minutes, depending on the student’s age and current level.
+The lesson length can range between 30 and 60 minutes, depending on the student’s age and current level.

 I reserve a time slot on my calendar and use this time to make the videos.
 As I consider the amount of time spent watching the videos, annotating scores, writing notes and preparing the response, the length of the video I send will vary.